What is Algo Trading? History, Benefits Explained!

 4. Connectivity

 An Application Programming Interface (API) establishes an online connection between a data provider and an end user.
 An API connects the algo trading system to a trading platform/broker.
-It is essential to implementing an automated trading strategy.
+It is essential to implement an automated trading strategy.
 APIs enable real-time market data access and trade execution.

-5. Order Execution and Risk Management
+5. Order Execution & Risk Management

 Once the algorithm is set, it’s time to wait.
 Algorithms continuously analyse market data according to the strategy.
 When the conditions in the strategy are satisfied, the system automatically executes buy or sell orders.
 Moreover, the algorithms also place stop-loss orders and perform position sizing based on the strategy to manage risk.